 It’s a tiny pill that packs a mighty contraceptive punch.
 But what happens when the pill and antibiotics interact?
-Let’s take a look at the effects of the interaction on the pill as a contraceptive.
+Let’s take a look at the effects of the antibiotics and birth control.

 TLDR… what’s the lowdown?